-BE IT ORDAINED BY THE PRESIDENT AND BOARD OF TRUSTEES OF THE VILLAGE OF Chatham, ILLINOIS, AS FOLLOWS:
+BE IT ORDAINED BY THE PRESIDENT AND BOARD OF TRUSTEES OF THE VILLAGE OF CHATHAM, ILLINOIS, AS FOLLOWS:

-SECTION 1.
-The Village of Chatham Personnel Code, which is attached hereto as Exhibit A, is hereby adopted.
+SECTION 1: The Village of Chatham Personnel Code, which is attached hereto as Exhibit A, is hereby adopted.

-The Personnel Code is effective May 1, 1991.
-SECTION 2.
+SECTION 2: The Personnel Code is effective May 1, 1992.

-SECTION 3.
-All personnel codes and policies currently in effect are hereby repealed effective May 1, 1991.
+SECTION 3: All personnel codes currently in effect are hereby repealed effective May 1, 1992.

-Nothing in this Ordinance shall be construed SECTION 4. to affect any vested right held by any employee of the Village.
+SECTION 4: Nothing in this ordinance shall be construed to affect any vested right held by any employee of the Village.